-Since inception, FF has incurred cumulative losses from operations, negative cash flows from operating activities and has an accumulated deficit of \$3,476.6 million and \$2,907.6 million as of December 31, 2022 and 2021, respectively.
+Since inception, FF has incurred cumulative losses from operations, negative cash flows from operating activities and has an accumulated deficit of \$3,470.1 million, \$3,476.6 million and \$2,907.6 million as of March 31, 2023, December 31, 2022 and December 31, 2021, respectively.
 FF expects to continue to generate significant operating losses for the foreseeable future.
-Based on FF's recurring losses from operations since inception and continued cash outflows from operating activities, in FF's audited consolidated financial statements for the years ended December 31, 2022 and 2021, FF concluded that this circumstance raised substantial doubt about FF's ability to continue as a going concern within one year from the original issuance date of such financial statements.
-Similarly, in its report on the consolidated financial statements for the years ended December 31, 2022 and 2021, FF's current and former independent registered public accounting firms included an explanatory paragraph stating that FF's recurring losses from operations and continued cash outflows from operating activities raised substantial doubt about FF's ability to continue as a going concern.
+Based on FF's recurring losses from operations since inception and continued cash outflows from operating activities, in FF's audited consolidated financial statements for the years ended December 31, 2022 and 2021 and unaudited condensed consolidated financial statements for the three months ended March 31, 2023, FF concluded that this circumstance raised substantial doubt about FF's ability to continue as a going concern within one year from the original issuance date of such financial statements.
+Similarly, in their audit reports on the consolidated financial statements for the years ended December 31, 2022 and 2021, FF's current and former independent registered public accounting firms included an explanatory paragraph stating that FF's recurring losses from operations and continued cash outflows from operating activities raised substantial doubt about FF's ability to continue as a going concern.
 FF's consolidated financial statements for the years ended December 31, 2022 and 2021 do not include any adjustments that may result from the outcome of this uncertainty.
-However, after the closing of the Business Combination and the PIPE Financing on July 21, 2021, FF received gross proceeds aggregating \$991.0 million which it used to pay \$84.3 million in transaction costs and \$139.6 million (in addition to equity) to settle certain liabilities.
+As of the date FF's unaudited condensed consolidated financial statements for the three months ended March 31, 2023 were issued, FF management expected that it would be required to obtain additional funding to continue as a going concern within the next 12 months, resulting in there being substantial doubt about FF's ability to continue as a going concern.

-As of December 31, 2022, the Company's principal source of liquidity was cash totaling \$17.0 million, which was held for working capital and general corporate purposes.
-As of February 27, 2023, FF's cash position was \$37.6 million, including restricted cash of \$2.1 million.
+As of March 31, 2023, the Company's principal source of liquidity was cash totaling \$33.3 million, which was held for working capital and general corporate purposes.
+As of May 5, 2023, FF's cash position was \$20.4 million, including restricted cash of \$1.5 million.
+For a discussion of FF's capital needs and the current status of its financing efforts, see "- FF needs to raise additional capital to support the production and delivery of the FF 91 Futurist and satisfy its other capital needs."